Croatia What to visit

 What are the available ferry timetables?

 There are several options throughout the day, with more ferries per day in the high season.
 Again, here I also recommend you check the most up-to-date timetables on the Jadrolinija website according to the date of your trip.
-In my case, I chose to leave for Hvar on the 8:30 ferry and returned the next day on the 7:45 ferry.
+In my case, I chose to leave for Hvar on the 8:30 ferry and return the next day on the 7:45 ferry.

 💡 EXTRA TIP: You must ensure that you arrive at the port at least 45 minutes before the time of departure if you’re travelling with a car.